-Maryland’s largest historically black college, Morgan State University, originally opened as a private Bible college in Baltimore.
-Since becoming a state school in 1975, the college has continuously added majors, including several distance learning programs.
-Morgan State offers an online computer engineering degree that functions as a 2+2 program, which allows students to complete two years of engineering courses at Morgan State and two years elsewhere.
-The 120-credit curriculum combines upper-level coursework in both electrical and computer engineering with general education requirements.
+Morgan State University is Maryland’s largest historically black college, and it originally opened as a private Bible college.
+Morgan State became a state school in 1975.
+Since then, it has continuously added majors and distance learning programs.
+Morgan State offers an online computer engineering degree program.
+This program is a 2+2 program, which allows students to complete two years of engineering courses at Morgan State and two years elsewhere.
+The 120-credit curriculum combines upper-level electrical and computer engineering coursework with general education requirements.

-Morgan State’s online division delivers all coursework asynchronously and does not require students to visit campus.
-The school offers other services to online learners and working professionals, including adhering to Quality Matters standards and allocating money for military tuition assistance.
-Morgan State provides library services, tutoring, tech support, and academic and career counseling to all distance learners.
+Morgan State’s online division asynchronously delivers all coursework, so students are not required to visit campus.
+The school offers other services to online learners and working professionals by adhering to Quality Matters standards and allocating money for military tuition assistance.
+Morgan State provides library services, tutoring, tech support and academic and career counseling to all distance learners.

 Morgan State is regionally accredited from the Middle States Commission on Higher Education.